-Apply for or renew a disabled person's bus pass
+Apply for a disabled person's bus pass

 - are permanently disabled